 Dahlia- The King of Flowers

 Dahlias are hardy, herbaceous, tuberous perennial that bears gorgeous multi-hued flowers and can be propagated through seeds (annual), division of tubers and cuttings (perennial).
 Dahlias love moist, moderate climate and grow from February to May under low hill conditions with some varieties blooming during the October to December months.
 The foothills of the state, particularly the Paonta-Doon valley has a longer duration of the dahlia flowering pattern.
-This was the main reason for RHRTS being designated as a lead centre for dahlia flowe testing in the country.
-Dahlias are classified as single flowered, anemone flowered collerette, decorative, waterlily ball, decorative, pompom, cactus, semi-cactus, star and miscellaneous types.
+This was the main reason for RHRTS being designated as a lead centre for dahlia flower testing in the country.
+Dahlias are classified as single-flowered, anemone flowered collarette, decorative, waterlily ball, decorative, pompom, cactus, semi-cactus, star and miscellaneous types.